rossketron/mdtraj/README.md

-## This copy is modified for installation onto IBM Power Systems and contains cppflags specific to this architecture
+## This copy is modified for installation onto IBM Power Systems and contains cppflags specific to this architecture.</br></br>Requires gcc 8.0 or newer

 ## MDTraj: a modern, open library for the analysis of molecular dynamics trajectories